dillip285/mcp-terminal/README.md

 # Install dependencies
 npm install

+# Configure npm authentication
+cp .npmrc.example .npmrc
+# Edit .npmrc and add your NPM_TOKEN

 # Run tests
 npm test

 # Build the project
 npm run build
 ```

+## Publishing

+To publish the package:

+1. Copy `.npmrc.example` to `.npmrc`
+2. Add your npm authentication token to `.npmrc`
+3. Run `npm publish --access public`

+Note: Never commit your `.npmrc` file with the authentication token.
+It is already added to `.gitignore`.

 ## Contributing